Last Updated on December 2, 2024

 By imposing well-defined boundaries, you greatly narrow down the list of possibilities you need to evaluate, and as a result, can focus your time and energy on just a handful of possibilities.
 Evaluating five options is much easier than trying to evaluate hundreds.

-Earlier, I brought up the example of ordering dinner for your family.
-You are told that you have the freedom to choose where and what to order, but this can quickly overwhelm you because this means you have a seemingly infinite number of options to choose from.
+Earlier, we brought up the example of ordering dinner for your family.
+Despite the freedom to choose where and what to order, this can quickly overwhelm you because this means you have a seemingly infinite number of options to choose from.

-If you restrict your search to Japanese food, and further restrict it to sushi, then you’ve just eliminated hundreds of other options that you might have previously considered.
-You could restrict it even further by imposing a budget, say $50, and searching only for restaurants within 15 km from your home.
+If you restrict your search to Japanese food and further restrict it to sushi, then you’ve just eliminated hundreds of other options that you might have previously considered.
+You could restrict it even further by imposing a budget, say $100, and searching only for restaurants within 15 km of your home.

-Say that you’re looking to make investments in the oil and gas industry, but don’t know where to start.
-To help narrow your search and avoid analysis paralysis, you can impose certain conditions such as focusing solely on one country, and to look for companies that operate in certain parts of the industry (e.g., focusing only on oil and gas companies that have midstream operations).
+Say you’re looking to make investments in the oil and gas industry but don’t know where to start.
+To help narrow your search and avoid analysis paralysis, you can impose certain conditions such as focusing solely on one country and looking for companies that operate in certain parts of the industry (e.g., focusing only on oil and gas companies that have midstream operations).

-Evaluating every possibility is akin to trying to boil the ocean – it’s virtually impossible and for the most part is unnecessary.
+Evaluating every possibility is akin to trying to boil the ocean – it’s virtually impossible to do and will end up being a massive waste of time.
 You don’t need to assess every possibility, just the ones that satisfy the criteria you have imposed.

 Understand Exactly What Goals Your Decisions Are Trying to Achieve

-Goals, when paired with the appropriate parameters, can help narrow down your decisions significantly.
+Goals, when paired with clear parameters, can help narrow down your decisions significantly.
 By pairing the two, you can reduce the number of possibilities you need to assess because you know exactly what you’re trying to achieve and have clear limits to stay within.

 Whether they know it or not, every decision an investor makes is influenced by some sort of higher objective.
 An investor who loses sight of that objective can quickly find themselves being overwhelmed with countless options.